Literacy

 Aims

-- ensure that all our staff, working with students, have the expertise to improve the literacy skills of students within their lessons.
+- Ensure that all staff working with students have the expertise to improve literacy skills within their lessons while maintaining high literacy standards across the school.
+This involves:

 Purpose

-- To develop students’ confidence and raise their self-esteem
+- Develop students’ confidence and raise their self-esteem.